masasam/dotfiles/README.md

 ibus-mozc

 Make input sources mozc only for region and language.

-Because it is a US keyboard Japanese conversion is control + space
+Because I use a US keyboard Japanese conversion is control + space.

-Since I am wearing emacs, I use mozc with shift + Space
+Since I am useing emacs, I use mozc with shift + Space.

-Key setting is based on Kotoeri ← closest to emacs key binding
+Key setting is based on Kotoeri (closest to emacs key binding).

 >「Input before conversion」「Shift+Space」「Disable IME」
 >「Converting」「Shift+Space」「Disable IME」